The Human Condition

 administrators and department heads that you can invite to an Electric

-Universe Conference, and they will come and listen for what all the fuss is
+Universe Conference.
+They will come and listen for what all the fuss is

 hardly even remotely possible, and not worth talking about, taking